By-Laws

 NAME AND PURPOSES

-Purposes: The Club is incorporated in the District of Columbia and shall operate as a Maryland political club for the purposes stated in the Articles of Incorporation, including to support the election of Democrats to public office; to support Democratic programs; to support and advocate for Democratic issues and values and to educate all voters on local, state, and national issues of importance to Democrats.
+Section 1.02 Purposes: The Club is incorporated in the District of Columbia and shall operate as a Maryland political club for the purposes stated in the Articles of Incorporation, including to support the election of Democrats to public office; to support and advocate for Democratic programs, issues, and values; and to educate all voters on local, state, and national issues of importance to Democrats, with a special focus on issues that disproportionately affect women and their families.

 ARTICLE II